How Much Can You Negotiate Off a New Build House?

 Properties in the Development

-Firstly, you should look at the properties in the development and how many are yet to be sold.
-This will provide a good indication of the demand.
+Looking at other properties in the development can indicate the demand.
 If there is a high level of demand, you may not have negotiating power as the seller is likely to receive an abundance of offers.
 However, if there is little demand, you will have more room to negotiate.

 How Long They Have Been Available

 If the property has been available for a long time could be an indicator that the developer is struggling to sell the property.
-This means they may be more open to negotiation.
+This means they may be more open to negotiation and can open the door to house price discounts.

 Other Developments Nearby

-Looking at similar houses and the actual sold prices can give you a good foundation for negotiation.
+Looking at similar houses, nearby developments, and the actual sold prices can give you a good foundation for negotiation.
 If the new build property you are interested in is selling for a much higher price, you can cite the other properties as a reason why you are offering less.

 Compare Local Conveyancers